-8.2.
 Senior management should foster a strong safety culture by demonstrating a clear commitment to safety through their own management practices.
 They should ensure that their attitudes and behaviours are coherent and consistent and, most importantly, aligned with safety.
+All individuals in the organization should contribute to fostering and sustaining a strong safety culture.

+8.2.
+Paragraph 5.2(a) of GSR Part 2 [2] states:

+"Senior managers and all other managers shall advocate and support...[a] common understanding of safety and of safety culture, including awareness of radiation risks and hazards relating to work and to the working environment; an understanding of the significance of radiation risks and hazards for safety...".
+Senior management should establish, apply and support direct and open communication with all individuals to promote and enhance a strong safety culture.
+Managers at all levels should use frequent communications (formal and informal) to convey the values related to safety to all individuals and to explain how these values should be incorporated into work practices.

 8.3.
-Paragraph 5.2(a) of GSR Part 2 [2] states:

-"Senior managers and all other managers shall advocate and support...[a] common understanding of safety and of safety culture, including: awareness of radiation risks and hazards relating to work and to the working environment; an understanding of the significance of radiation risks and hazards for safety".
+The organizational policies, goals, strategies, plans, objectives and processes described in the management system should foster safety culture by being designed so that they help ensure that individuals are motivated, able to act in accordance with the expectations set for them and that an ownership of safety is evident at the organizational and individual levels.

 8.4.
-Senior management should establish, apply and support direct and open communication with all individuals, including suppliers, to promote and enhance a strong safety culture.
-Managers at all levels should use frequent communications (formal and informal) to convey the values related to safety to all individuals, including suppliers, and to explain how these values should be incorporated into organizational work practices.
+Senior management should ensure that performance indicators and other measures of performance have no negative impact on the behaviours necessary to ensure safety.

 8.5.
-The organizational policies, goals, strategies, plans, objectives and processes described in the management system should foster safety culture by being designed so that they help ensure that individuals are motivated, able to act in accordance with the expectations set for them and that an ownership of safety is evident at the organizational and individual levels.

-8.6.
-Senior management should ensure that performance indicators and other measures of performance have no negative impact on the behaviours necessary to ensure safety.

-8.7.
 Managers at all levels should promote safe working practices and conditions and discourage unsafe practices and behaviours.
 Various methods (e.g. training, rewards, staff promotion) should be used to create and support a working environment where safety conscious behaviour is recognized, encouraged and valued.

-8.8.
+8.6.
 Managers at all levels should assume personal accountability for ensuring that safety is the overriding priority.
 As well as being personally accountable for fostering a strong safety culture in areas under their control, managers should also understand the interfaces with other areas that have an impact on safety.

-8.9.
+8.7.
 Managers should promote a strong safety culture in a visible and ongoing manner.
 Actions may include the following:

-- (a) Engaging in periodic communications with staff where safety culture is discussed; - (b) Maintaining a presence in the workplace, such as performing walk-downs of the facility and making observations of tasks where staff can be coached on the desired behaviours and attitudes; - (c) Communicating clear expectations regarding personal accountability, teamwork, questioning attitudes, and safety focused decision making in meetings at all levels.
+- (a) Engaging in periodic communications with staff where safety culture is discussed; - (b) Maintaining a presence in the workplace, such as performing walk-downs of the facility and making observations of tasks where staff can be coached on the desired behaviours and attitudes and where staff can express any safety concern or idea for improvement; - (c) Communicating clear expectations regarding personal accountability, teamwork, questioning attitudes, and safety focused decision making in meetings at all levels.

-8.10.
+8.8.
 The organization should take measures to ensure that individuals and teams of staff understand what safety culture means, why it is important and how it applies to their daily work practices and their working environment.
 Individuals and teams should:

-- (a) Understand that safety and the organization's overall performance mutually support each other; - (b) Understand that safety conscious behaviour is expected and needs to be formally and informally supported; - (c) Be accountable for safety; - (d) Be actively involved in improving safety; - (e) Promote safe behaviours in all situations; - (f) Coach others in safe behaviour - (g) Support each other in achieving goals by communicating and coordinating activities within and across organizational boundaries; - (h) Understand the value of diverse thinking in optimizing protection and safety, and support such thinking.
+- (a) Understand that safety and the organization's overall performance mutually support each other; - (b) Understand that safety conscious behaviour is expected and needs to be formally and informally supported; - (c) Be accountable for safety; - (d) Be actively involved in improving safety; - (e) Promote safe behaviours in all situations; - (f) Coach others in safe behaviour - (g) Support each other in achieving goals by communicating and coordinating activities within and across organizational boundaries; - (h) Understand the value of diverse thinking in optimizing protection and safety, and support such thinking;